DenysRudenko/Project-1/README.md

 ## 1.1 User experience
    [Go to the top](#table-of-contents)

-In modern world respectful business must have an on-line page to grow.
+In the modern world, respectful businesses must have an on-line page to grow.
 This especially applies to the tattoo salons, because it is a number one wish for the clients to assure themselves that their expectations meet the reality.

 <a name="user-goals"></a>